cftang9/PQD/README.md

 This repository contains R programs for the article, “Testing for positive quadrant dependence.”
 This article has been submitted for publication.
 Prior to using R programs on this repository, please download the main R program [EL_PQD_Library.R](https://raw.githubusercontent.com/cftang9/PQD/master/EL_PQD_Library.R) or source it in R using the command: ``source("https://raw.githubusercontent.com/cftang9/PQD/master/EL_PQD_Library.R")``, which requires installing `R` packages `Rcpp` and `copula`.
-This R program will automate critical value calcuations for practitioner.
+We would like to point out that Loading or executing functions in `Rcpp` packages may encounter some technical problems for Windows users.
+One may run these codes in `Rstudio` and follow what it suggests to solve the problem.
+After sucessfully loading this R program, it will automate critical value calculations for the practitioner.
 To better understand the use of our R program, we start with an illustrative example.

 ## Part 1:  Illustration